polyglotness/polyglotness/README.md

 1. As a DEVOPS, I want a COMMAND LINE TOOL, that grabs a GIVEN number of pictures and its data from instagram API in order to save that data in a local SQLIte database also downloads and saves locally every image, including thumbnails from that items in the JSON returned by the API. (see **The Data** for data model)

+> NOTE: only pass to the next story, once the previous is implemented and tested for every language!

 2. As a DATA QUALITY PERSON I want, preferably a Graphical CRUD TOOL, to admin the populated SQLITE database allowing me to edit and add new items.

 3. As a DEVELOPER I want a REST API to have READ only access to the data in SQLITE Database.